Ba-Umut/Best_Image_Grab/README.md

 # Best_Image_Grab

 This project is developed for autonomous drones equipped with a camera that has a low FPS value.
-The project captures five frames to eliminate distorted images caused by camera vibrations and other factors, selects the sharpest one, and adjusts the brightness.
+The project captures five frames to eliminate distorted images caused by camera vibrations and other factors.
+By then analyzing and selecting the sharpest frame and adjusting the brightness, it ensures that the images are clear and free from distortions.

 ## Features